SymfonyCasts/symfony5/sfcasts/ep5-security/form-login-options.md

 # More form_login Config

-Though, a lot of stuff on `form_login` *can* actually be configured.
+Using `form_login` isn't as flexible as a custom authenticator class... though a lot of stuff *can* be configured.

-For example, right now, it's actually *not* checking our CSRF token.
+For example, right now, it's *not* checking our CSRF token.
 Enable that by saying `enable_csrf: true`.

 That's it!
 Over in the options, when you enable CSRF protection, it looks for a hidden